vault27/Foundation/paloalto.md

     -  Customer Support Portal > Preferences > Subscribe to Content Update Emails
     -  Content Release Notes for apps and threats on the Palo Alto Networks Support Portal
     -  On Firewall: Device > Dynamic Updates > Release Note
+    - Notes section of Content Release Notes: future important updates - you can account for any policy impact in advance of the release
+- Always review the new and modified App-IDs that a content release introduces -
+- Critical content alerts are logged as system log entries with the following Type and Event: (subtype eq dynamic-updates) and (eventid eq palo-alto-networks-message) - configure forwarding of these events to personell
+- Test new Applications and Threats content updates on a test firewall
 - 6 to 12 hours for content updates

 Concepts